potory/Prompthing/README.md

   ]
 }
 ```
 The above JSON dataset includes one template and two categories.
 The "templates" category includes a single template, which contains placeholders enclosed in double curly braces.
-The "categories" category includes two categories, "gender" and "item", each with predefined values.
+The `categories` category includes two categories, `gender` and `item`, each with predefined values.

 ### Compiling a JSON Dataset